timjbruce/open-saves-aws/README.md

 ## Configuration

-The configuration for Open Saves is stored in `aws/config/config.yaml`.
+The configuration for Open Saves is stored in `aws/config/config.yaml` (for script-based deployment) or `terraform/config/config.yaml` (for Terraform deployment).
 This file is automatically updated during deployment with the correct endpoints and resource names.

 ## Troubleshooting